pgscandeias/hugo/content/post/simplify.md

 }
 ```

-Everyting is nice and clean and life is good.
+Everyting is nice and clean, if a little naive, and life is good.

 ## But then it gets weird